Changissnz/nu_merchant_principal/README.md

 The vulture loses its place as a direct metaphor for the audience through the passage of these numerous paradigms.
-Conditions and privileges, of an unnatural association to the literal creature to the vulture, are attached to these conceptualization.
+Conditions and privileges, of an unnatural association to the literal creature of the vulture, are attached to these conceptualizations.
 And these conditions and privileges are from human societies.